 But my favorite feature is probably the homework planner.
 A lot of people like myself need to be told exactly what to study and when.
 And the homework planner does a great job of guiding your day-to-day studies.
 It plans out your study calendar for you, and keeps you on track.

 I would also just mention the equation reference guide.
 This cheat sheet is awesome for quickly finding what chapter of the CERM the equation you’re looking for is located in.
 It’s great for keeping you efficient and not wasting your time looking through indexes.

 Is There A Money Back Guarantee?

 If you need live classes to keep you motivated and on track, Civil Engineering Academy like isn’t a great fit.
-But if you’re looking for a self-paced, budget-conscious PE review course with video lessons, full-length practice exams, and practice problem video solutions, it is really hard to beat Civil Engineering Academy’s Ultimate Civil PE Review Course.
+But if you’re looking for a self-paced, budget-conscious FE or PE review course with video lessons, full-length practice exams, and practice problem video solutions, it is really hard to beat Civil Engineering Academy’s Ultimate Civil FE & PE Review Courses.
 Especially at their price point.

 Is Civil Engineering Academy worth it?

-In our team’s opinion, yes, Civil Engineering Academy’s Ultimate Civil PE Review Course is worth it.
-This course offers a ton of solid resources at a great price point.
+In our team’s opinion, yes, Civil Engineering Academy’s Ultimate Civil FE & PE Review Courses are worth it.
+These courses offer a ton of solid resources at a great price point.

-Which PE exam prep course is best depends a lot on your personal situation and needs.
-The Ultimate Civil PE Review Course from Civil Engineering Academy is a great, budget-friendly study option.
+Which exam prep course is best depends a lot on your personal situation and needs.
+The Ultimate Civil FE & PE Review Courses from Civil Engineering Academy are a great, budget-friendly study option.

-What is the best way to study for the PE exam?
+What is the best way to study for the FE & PE exams?

-For many engineers, the best means of studying for the PE is to hammer practice problems and review the answers.
+For many engineers, the best means of studying for the FE & PE is to hammer practice problems and review the answers.
 Civil Engineering Academy offers great tools and resources for this.